zozakral/goeuro-test/README.md

-# goeuro-test
+# GoEuro Java Developer Test

-This is a commit try
+This is my solution of GoEuro Java Developer Test.